 The official synopsis reads: “The Little Drummer Girl weaves a dynamic and exciting story of espionage and international intrigue; of love and betrayal.
 In this high-stakes drama, set against the background of rising tensions in the Middle East, a young, brilliant actress Charlie prepares for her ultimate role in ‘the theatre of the real’.”

-The Night Manager is out now on DVD.
+The Night Manager is available on DVD on Amazon here.